KrumBezmenov/theme-react-app/README.md

 npm run start
 ```

 With this we initialize the server.
-After successful initialization of the server, it will run on port 4000 and it will apply creation of a database named "books-forum-db".
+After successful initialization of the server, it will run on port 5173 and it will apply creation of a database named "themes-app-db".
 It's going to store 2 collections, themes and users.

 ### React intizialization guide